BarryMode/Profile/dotfiles/README.md

 git config --global user.signingkey "$GIT_SIGNING_KEY"
 ```

 You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/mathiasbynens/dotfiles/fork) instead, though.
+It's probably better to [fork this repository](https://github.com/mathiasbynens/dotfiles/fork) instead, though.

 ### macOS Preferences